ziqinyeow/agno/README.md

 Agno agents are designed for performance and while we do share some benchmarks against other frameworks, we should be mindful that accuracy and reliability are more important than speed.

-We'll be publishing accuracy and reliability benchmarks running on Github actions in the future.
 Given that each framework is different and we won't be able to tune their performance like we do with Agno, for future benchmarks we'll only be comparing against ourselves.

 ## Cursor Setup